a-robu/dlg-assessment/README.md

 # Software Dependencies

-This solution makes use of `bottle.py`, a minimalistic web framework to serve the API response.
+This solution makes use of _Bottle_, a minimalistic web framework to serve the API response.
 This framework is not as feature rich as others, but it _serves_ just fine for a smaller project.
 The documentation is available at http://bottlepy.org/docs/0.12/.

 I chose to use the _Pytest_ testing framework because I like [the simplicity of assertions in pytest](https://docs.pytest.org/en/stable/assert.html).